 Video Content Management API

 For customers on the basic Vimeo Live plan, tech support is available via email with 1 hour response time on business days.
 However, there is no 24/7 customer support option in case you need immediate assistance.
-The highest-priced OTT plans do include improved tech support, but at a cost well over $1,000 per month.

 One of the biggest complaints Vimeo users have is the buffering time with videos.
 Vimeo doesn’t reveal how they deliver their content.
 But businesses that need to bypass these issues could potentially solve their problems with a CDN-based service.
 A CDN (Content Delivery Network) delivers your video to your viewers.
 By leveraging massive server farms and global networks, a CDN speeds up delivery and solves buffering problems.
 It is an essential part of online video success.
 Viewers who request content from a CDN are automatically routed to the closest server.
 The larger the CDN network is, the faster your video delivery is.
 Therefore, you want to target a live streaming video provider that partners with a powerful CDN, such as the top-tier, widely used Akamai CDN.

 Vimeo Live is a viable solution, especially for companies with high video-on-demand needs and low live streaming video provider needs.
-For companies with greater live streaming needs, Vimeo Live would only be a viable solution if budget was not an issue, as it is one of the most expensive streaming solutions on the market.

-There are a number of alternatives available that can reduce your costs by 25%, 35%, even 50% of more when compared to Vimeo.
+There are a number of alternatives available that can reduce your costs by 25%, 35%, even 50% more when compared to Vimeo.
 One is our own service, Dacast.
 All the features we’ve mentioned here—monetization, video API, unlimited channels, and much more—are included with Dacast starting at just $125/month.
 Plus, we don’t include pesky hidden fees for subscribers or anything else.
 It’s simple: just choose a plan, and pay for the features you need plus the data you need.

 Not yet sure where to start with all the live streaming solutions out there?
 Why not take advantage of our 30-day free trial (no credit card required)?